-You want more out of your virtual life than endless crafting and mining projects.
-You’re looking for that special spark, again.
-Danger is calling to you.
+Perhaps you’re looking for that special spark, again.
+Danger is calling you.
 Do you dare answer its call?

-Before you go, though, keep reading to find out how to find a Nether Fortress and what you need to do to prepare for one.
+Before you go play, though, keep reading to find out how to find a Nether Fortress and what you need to do to prepare for one.
 The Nether is not a place for the faint-hearted, so prepare yourself for the ultimate adventure.

 1. Make a Portal

-Fortunately, building a portal is relatively straightforward and only requires obsidian – a lot of it, and steel and flint.
-You can find obsidian in different places in the Overworld, like:
+Fortunately, building a portal is relatively straightforward and only requires obsidian (a lot of it), steel, and flint.
+You can find obsidian in different places in the Overworld, like the following places:

-- Woodland mansions, inside secret rooms on the 2nd or 3rd floors
+- Check out woodland mansions, inside secret rooms on the 2nd or 3rd floors.

-- Deep ravines and caves, areas where water and lava meet.
+- Visit deep ravines and caves, areas where water and lava meet.
 To mine obsidian, you will need a diamond pickax.

 You may also find obsidian blocks while looting or by bartering with Piglins.
 If you choose the latter route, you have an 8.71% chance of receiving one obsidian block.